 Arranger, Conductor, Composer, Musician, Producer

-As a key member of THE PROJECT Original Voice, Original Musicians of The Alan Parsons Project & Friends, Andrew was the only arranger and conductor that the British record franchise The Alan Parsons Project (APP) ever had.
+As a key member of THE PROJECT, Andrew was the only arranger and conductor that the British record franchise The Alan Parsons Project ever had.
 Classically trained, he studied music at King’s College, Cambridge, where he was awarded a Master’s Degree in Music.
-APP were to become one of the most important recording production team forces in the Progressive Rock recording industry in the 1970s and 80s, with worldwide album sales in excess of 50 million coming from a string of platinum and gold albums.
-Andrew arranged and conducted the orchestra and/or choir on all 9 APP albums that had orchestration from the 1976 debut album, Tales of Mystery and Imagination, to the band’s final album Gaudi, released in 1987.
-Andrew also made important contributions to APP as co-composer and musician, including playing piano and Hammond organ.
+The Alan Parsons Project were to become one of the most important recording production team forces in the Progressive Rock recording industry in the 1970s and 80s, with worldwide album sales in excess of 50 million coming from a string of platinum and gold albums.
+Andrew arranged and conducted the orchestra and/or choir on all 9 Alan Parsons Project albums that had orchestration from the 1976 debut album, Tales of Mystery and Imagination, to the band’s final album Gaudi, released in 1987.
+Andrew also made important contributions to the franchise as co-composer and musician, including playing piano and Hammond organ.
 His highly contemporary large orchestral and choral sound combined with the rock rhythm section (the London Times commented: “At last a rock arranger who knows that music has developed since Tchaikovsky”) was a “fingerprint” of the recording franchise.
 This is partly because he had worked with such eminent composers as Boulez, Berio and Stockhausen, as well as in the rock world.